Teoman (singer)

 Fazlı Teoman Yakupoğlu (born 20 November 1967) is a Turkish acoustic rock singer and songwriter.
 His biggest hits include Paramparça, Senden Önce Senden Sonra, 17 and Papatya.
-On Papatya, Turkish female rock singer Özlem Tekin features as backing vocals. Şebnem Ferah has also featured on a couple of Teoman's tracks.
+On Papatya, Turkish rock singer Özlem Tekin is featured as a backing vocalist. Şebnem Ferah has also been featured on a couple of Teoman's tracks.

 After studying business administration and mathematics at Boğaziçi University, he transferred to and graduated from the sociology department of the same university.
 He completed his graduate study on women studies at Istanbul University.